Canon 800D vs Pentax K-3 II

 Travel and landscape photographers will find it useful that the K-3 II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the 800D and the K-3 II are recent models that are part of the current product line-up.
-The K-3 II replaced the earlier Pentax K-3, while the 800D followed on from the Canon 750D.
+The K-3 II is a recent model that features in the current product line-up of Pentax.
+In contrast, the 800D has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the 800D was succeeded by the Canon 850D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Pentax websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 800D or the Pentax K-3 II – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.